-We’ve said this before, and we'll say it again: losing weight is one of the most popular health goals in the world.
+We’ve said this before, and we’ll say it again: losing weight is one of the most popular health goals in the world.
 There are countless reasons for it and even more ways to go about trying to do it.
 For some people, it happens without trying, and for others, it feels like an impossible challenge.
-It doesn't have to be your sole purpose, though.
-We're here with x habits for you to make or break to help you reach your weight loss milestone in a way that's sustainable, healthy, and actually achievable.
+It doesn’t have to be your sole purpose, though.
+We’re here with weight loss habits to help you reach your weight loss milestone in a way that’s sustainable, healthy, and actually achievable.
 They might not all be right for you, but they are all viable if they do.

 Let’s talk through them.

 Want to move fast?
 Jump to the right section below.

 - Cross Train

 - Cook More

 This one may not be much of a surprise, but it’s a tried and tested way to help you shift some of those excess calories which could be just the thing you need to start losing weight.
 It sounds obvious, but it really works.
 It’s not all running and weight lifting either.
 You can do anything from playing a sport or finding a new hobby to simply getting out of the house more often and even using it to get places, i.e. cycling or walking.

 Cross-training is another excellent weight loss habit you need to know about if you really want to maximise your progress.
 It basically means that as well as burning calories in the exercise that you like doing, which is mostly cardio, mix it up.
 Try doing weight lifting as 25% of your workouts and see what the difference is.
 It raises energy expenditure and helps you burn fat even with slightly more calories in your diet.